dasch-swiss/fileidentification-galaxy/README.md

     `fidr path/to/directory`

   - **Review generated policies:**

       Edit `path/to/directory_policies.json` to customize conversion rules.
-If edited, test the outcome of the policies
+Optional test the outcome of the edited
+      policies:

       `fidr path/to/directory -t`

-- **Test the integrity of the files and apply the policies:**
+- **Test the files on errors and apply the policies:**

     `fidr path/to/directory -iar`

 - **Logfile**: see `path/to/directory_log.json`

     If you wish a simpler csv output, run `fidr path/to/directory --csv` to get a csv

+A more complex example:
+load an external policies json, expand it only with file types defined in the default policies (strict mode), probe the files verbose, apply the policies (in strict mode, i.e. remove the files whose file type is not listed in the generated policies), remove temporary files and get a simpler csv output:

+`fidr path/to/directory -esivar -p path/to/external_policies.json --csv`

+the first argument has to be the root folder of your files to process, otherwise combine flags / arguments to your need

 -> see **Options** below for more available flags